fengxia41103/myblog/content/thoughts/run into.md

-&mdash; he is full of his own thoughts, and I have to say I agree w/ most of them, not because they are in sync with mine, but that I respect the process behind getting these thoughts &mdash; unlike a superficial millionare, his mind is actively seeking to think over these thoughts, to come to a term w/ himself.
+&mdash; he is full of his own thoughts, and I have to say I agree w/ most of them, not because they are in sync with mine, but that I respect the process behind getting these thoughts &mdash; unlike a superficial millionaire, his mind is actively seeking to think over these thoughts, to come to a term w/ himself.
 So it doesn't really matter what it is, as long as it is original, genuine, and sincere, which I think his words, are.